 Fixed: How likely are you to recommend working with the design team?

-Each of the bad examples above contains a judgment, implying that the customer service team is “great” and “hard-working,” that the product is “awesome,” or that you have “problems” with the design team.
+Each of the examples of biased survey questions listed above contains a judgment, implying that the customer service team is “great” and “hard-working,” that the product is “awesome,” or that you have “problems” with the design team.
 The corrected phrasing, on the other hand, is more objective, and contains no insinuations.

 Leading questions are often unintentional, but if customers perceive your questions as manipulative, your simple leading question could lead to a higher survey drop-off rate, a negative impression of your company, or a severely biased set of responses.
 Just one of these outcomes can significantly undermine the end result you’re working towards with your customer experience program.